Faculty Experts

 Alex Scott

-Alex Scott is an Assistant Professor of Supply Chain Management in the Haslam College of Business at the University of Tennessee.
-Professor Scott’s research focuses on supply chain policy, transportation safety and market dynamics, and buyer-supplier governance structures.
+Alex Scott is an associate professor of supply chain management and the Gerald T. Niedert Professor in the Haslam College of Business at the University of Tennessee, Knoxville.
+Scott’s research focuses on supply chain policy, transportation sustainability and safety, and market dynamics and governance structures in the transportation industry.
 His research has appeared in the Journal of Operations Management, Production and Operations Management, the Journal of Business Logistics, and Transportation Science, among others, and has been covered by numerous industry publications.
 His work has been presented as evidence in front of a U.S. Congressional subcommittee on transportation safety.
-Professor Scott regularly presents at national conferences and serves as a referee for various leading academic journals.
+Scott regularly presents at national conferences, serves as a referee for various leading academic journals, and is an experienced expert witness.

-Prior to joining academia, Professor Scott worked for nine years in industry, including at a large transportation company, at a large third-party logistics provider, and at an international consulting firm.
-He has consulted in many industries and countries, including in Brazil, Canada, France, Japan, Mexico, New Zealand, Russia, and Saudi Arabia.
-He has led projects on supply chain strategy (including a multibillion-dollar merger), network design, inventory planning and optimization, and transportation planning, and consulted as an expert witness in a major transportation dispute.
+Prior to joining academia, Scott worked for nine years in industry, including with a large transportation company, a large third-party logistics provider and an international consulting firm.
+He has consulted in many industries and countries, including in Brazil, Canada, France, Japan, Mexico, New Zealand, Russia, Ukraine, and Saudi Arabia.
+He has led projects on supply chain strategy (including a multibillion-dollar merger), network design, inventory planning and optimization and transportation planning.

 Nancy Scott